ezramizrahi/hello-fresh-challenge/design.md

 ## Future Improvements
 * Using a data driven strategy, check that the price and shipping cost are correct for each plan combination selected
+* Using a data driven strategy, check that the text on both domains has been localized correctly (e.g. "customize" vs. "customise")